 Attach your towel onto a surface using masking tape to avoid wrinkling.
 With your stamp ready, place it into position and press.
-When printing refer to your sketch to make sure you follow the pattern to come up with the design you targeted.
+When printing, refer to your sketch to make sure you follow the pattern to match the design you targeted.

 5. Dry your painted tea towel and iron

-After painting your towel let it dry for about one day, then iron it to stick the paint permanently.
-Avoid direct contact between the hot iron surface and the paint by putting an extra fabric between.
+After painting your towel, let it dry for about one day.
+Then iron it so the paint will stick permanently.
+Avoid direct contact between the hot iron surface and the paint by putting an extra fabric between them.

-After this, the towel is ready for use, and you can be proud to have a beautiful personally painted tea towel.
+Then the towel is ready for use and you can be proud to have a beautiful personally painted tea towel.
 You can also make several towels in different designs for your kitchen.

-Now if that sounds to hard and messy then there is the easy way.
-Create you design and then send it to us to print it for you.
+Now, if that sounds too hard and messy, there is an easy way.
+Create you design and send it to us to print it for you.

 Need Some Help?
 Send us your ideas, designs or orders via the sidebar form.